 The Episcopal Church of the Good Shepherd welcomes you!
 Wherever you are in your spiritual journey, you are invited to discover the love of God in community with us.
 You will find a joyful and inclusive Christian community, filled with gratitude, celebration and curiosity about what God is up to in our lives in this community and in our world.

-Please join us for Sunday service, followed by coffee and snacks.
+Once the coronavirus ordeal is over, please join us for Sunday service, followed by coffee and snacks.

 8:00 a.m.: A quiet, intimate service without music (Rite One)